How Much Does a Pool House Cost to Build?

 Windows and Doors

-Just as there will be cost considerations for siding and roofing, the homeowner’s budget will also reflect the material and labor costs to install windows and doors in the pool house.
-Typically, windows will cost about $300 to $700 to install, though their size, shape, and style can impact the cost of the project.
+The homeowner’s budget will also reflect the material and labor costs to install windows and doors in the pool house.
+Typically, windows will cost about $200 to $800 to install, though their size, shape, and style can impact the cost of the project.
 To keep costs low, homeowners can invest in basic windows with simple designs.

-A standard sliding glass door is usually the best option for a pool house, ranging in cost from just $300 to $5,000.
+“Homeowners generally don’t like going in [through] a small door to enter what could end up as a glorified shed,” says Caciolo.
+“It is important to install large glass doors to make the inside feel like the outside.
+Large accordion-style glass walls are popular since they can completely open the room to the outside.”
+A standard sliding glass is a great option for a pool house, ranging in cost from $1,100 to $4,000.
 Factors that can impact the cost of the door include the size, type of glass, door frame material, and number of panes.

 Interior Finishes

 When the pool house structure is complete and any plumbing or electrical lines have been run, the next phase of the project is to install the interior finishes, including the drywall, ceiling, insulation, flooring, and paint.
+When it comes to flooring, “Tile is the best choice since it is not impacted by water and easily cleaned,” says Caciolo.
 Homeowners will want to plan enough room in their budget to purchase the necessary materials and to pay the labor costs for the contractor to complete the interior finishes.

 Avid DIYers may choose to complete the interior finishes without the help of a contractor.
 This can be a good way to reduce the labor costs for the project, though it may take longer to finish the pool house construction.